knipknap/exscript/doc/python_tutorial.rst

 in, we execute ``uname -a``, log out, and make sure to wait until the remote host has closed the connection.

-You can see one important difference: we used ``conn.execute`` to run ``uname -a``, but we used ``conn.send`` to execute the ``exit`` command.
+You can see one important difference: We used ``conn.execute`` to run ``uname -a``, but we used ``conn.send`` to execute the ``exit`` command.
 The reason is that *``conn.execute`` waits until the server has acknowledged that the command has completed*, while ``conn.send`` does